NiklasTiede/TinyHTTPie/README.md

 │  └── test_tihttp.py
 ```

-Then we write a test comparing the expected output of a GET request to an API.
+Then we write a test comparing the output of a GET request.

 ```python
 from tihttp import main